 These types have an upright profile and emit their heat right into the central room space.
 These offer visual interests as they stand tall and are easily seen, and therefore have greater potential for external profile designing compared to floor models.

 Although standing tall against the wall, these lie flat and do not require too much space to emit efficient heat.
 Such models are often seen in kitchens which have severe space restrictions or in styles where vertical measurements are being used by the designer.
-Narrow and tall, these radiators showcase columns, tubes and flat panels that make up their striking vertical designs.
-These upright beauties are available in different sizes such as 1000mm, 1500mm, 1800mm and 2000mm.
+Showcasing columns, tubes and flat panels that make up their striking vertical designs, these upright beauties are available in different sizes such as 1000mm, 1500mm, 1800mm and 2000mm.

 These see a horizontal arrangement of columns, tubes and flat panels that make up the body.
 Traditional models come in this orientation.
 Horizontal models are placed linearly, and therefore, heat is emitted more evenly and spread all along the breadth.
-These are ideally placed directly below a window to counter the localized cooler temperature as well as save space.
-Available in a range of colours, finishes and sizes, horizontal varieties are designed to fit in wider wall spaces such as below a large picture.
-Get the designer feel with our unique range of unique, stylish horizontal radiators.
+These are ideally placed directly below a window to counter the localised cooler temperature as well as save space.
+Available in a range of colours, finishes and sizes, horizontal varieties are designed to fit in wider wall spaces.
+Get the designer feel with our unique range of stylish horizontal radiators.
 You can further read our guide on horizontal and vertical orientation.

 The first thing to take into consideration is the size of the environment that the designer radiator is intended to heat.
 Many will often make the mistake of only taking looks into account while sacrificing the ability to maintain a comfortable temperature.
 All are given a rating that is provided in BTUs (British Thermal Units).
 Ask a professional to determine the BTU requirements for a specific room, or you can use a BTU Calculator to determine the heat required for a room.